Category Archives: Patchwork

 Both of the heart quilts look sweet side by side in this guest room.
 These will keep the grand kids cozy for the next sleepover!!
 Enjoy the weekend everyone.
 We don’t have any plans so maybe a little sewing, a little exercise and some yard work.
 Sounds good to me!

 Linking to my usuals.
 Check them out at the top of the page, under link ups.
+Additionally, I am linking to the Favorite Finish link over at Quilting Jetgirl.

 Friday Finish to Share